Little-Flower-171/C-2018/3/student.md

 For different types of data, `>>` behaves differently; by default:

-It first discards any whitespaces encountered (including spaces, line feeds, and tabs);
+It first discards any whitespaces (including spaces, line feeds, and tabs);
 then,
 * For `char`s, it extracts one character;
 * For `std::string`s, it extracts all characters before encountering another whitespace;